 Wildfire Smoke and Your Sleep

-- Keep your windows closed at all times and turn off your continuous ventilation systems that pull outside air into your house without filtering.
+- Keeping windows closed and turning off ventilation systems that pull in unfiltered outside air

 Tips to Sleep Better

-If you can’t sleep, get up and do a relaxing activity for a few minutes.
-When you feel tired again, go back to bed and try again.
+- If you can’t sleep, get up for a relaxing activity and return to bed when tired

 Sound Sleep Medical

 Having trouble sleeping?
-Visit us at Sound Sleep Medical and find out what you can do to get a good night’s sleep every night.
+Visit Sound Sleep Medical to discover ways to get a good night’s sleep every night.